Pre-Mediation Divorce Coaching That Supports Client Readiness

 • developing communication skills for more effective engagement

-• organizing priorities and preparing thoughtful proposals
+• clarifying priorities and goals, and preparing thoughtful proposals

 • working through fears, uncertainty, and internal barriers